Krk: Other

-The fictional island Everon from the video game Operation Flashpoint: Cold War Crisis is based on Krk.

 The 45th parallel north passes through the island of Krk, making it positioned halfway between the Equator and the North Pole.
 The crossing of the 45th parallel is marked with a signpost.

 Genetics

 The frequency of Haplogroup I, rare elsewhere in Croatia and most of Europe, is high among the population.
+This characteristic is also found within Rusyns who are from southern Poland, Slovakia, and Ukraine.

+Popular culture

+The fictional island Everon from the video games Operation Flashpoint: Cold War Crisis and Arma Reforger is based on Krk.

+The third season of the American TV-series The Witcher was filmed on Krk in April 2022.